bmoreir/inventory_optimization_analysis/README.md

 * Product 2 experienced high demand and frequent stockouts, indicating that current reorder policies are insufficient to meet demand
 * Product 8 maintained high inventory despite low demand, suggesting inefficient use of inventory capital and excess holding costs
 * Inventory distribution across products was misaligned with demand patterns, leading to both lost sales and operational inefficiencies
+* Product 6 stockouts decreased by approximately 32% (from 62 to 42 instances) after inventory adjustments, highlighting that targeted, product-level strategies can significantly outperform uniform inventory increases
+* Reduced simulated stockouts by approximately 12% after adjusting inventory levels, highlighting that simple inventory increases alone are insufficient and that more targeted, demand-aligned allocation strategies are required

 ---